awslabs/flowgger/README.md

 Compilation and installation
 ----------------------------

-The current code works on rust-stable (1.3.0) as well as rust-nightly (1.4.0).
+The current code works on rust-beta (1.4.0) as well as rust-nightly (1.5.0).

 In addition to the Rust compiler, the openssl-dev system package (or LibreSSL) is required for TLS support.